Öppna högskolan på Åland - Kursbeskrivning

 • Tools for Conflict Resolution and case studies

 Successful participants will be awarded 5 credit points based on the European Credit Transfer and Accumulation System (ECTS).
-The workload thus corresponds to approximately 132 hours of work.
+The workload thus corresponds to approximately 132 hours of work, i.e. an average of 10 hrs/week.
 Student work includes compulsory reading, audio and video material, regular participation in forum discussions and short essays to be completed within every module.
 A final essay (4000 words) is due at the end of the course.

 A final grade on grading scale A-E (where A is the highest possible grade) will be awarded for the final essay upon completion of the course and its compulsory tasks.
-Regular and substantive participation within deadlines across all modules is a prerequisite for being able to submit the final essay.
-A certificate is issued by the Open University/Åland University of Applied Sciences for those that have successfully completed the course.
+Regular and substantive participation, oral and written, within deadlines across all modules is a prerequisite for being allowed to submit the final essay.
+A certificate is issued by the Open University/Åland University of Applied Sciences for those that have successfully completed all parts of the course.

 All compulsory course material will be provided on the e-platform.

 Prior to the start of Module I, participants will be required to read two introductory texts (ca 40 pages).

 Please contact main course teacher Sia Spiliopoulou Åkermark (sia[at]peace.ax) if you have questions about the content of the course, or Mirjam Lukola (mirjam[at]peace.ax)., course administrative assistant on all other matters.

 Register by sending an e-mail to firstname.lastname@example.org, with the following information: 1. the course name, 2. your full name, 3. birth date, 4. address, 5.
 E-mail-address, 6. highest/latest university degree/qualification.
 Deadline 26/9/2020

 The homepage of the Åland Islands Peace Institute can be accessed through www.peace.ax